Logo light mode the Fabryk

 Padova, renowned for its prestigious university and vibrant culture, boasts captivating attractions.
 Don't miss the awe-inspiring Scrovegni Chapel adorned with frescoes by Giotto, and Prato della Valle, one of Europe's largest public squares, adorned with statues and surrounded by elegant palaces.

-To reach Padova from Venice 🚝🚎, opt for a direct train from Venezia Santa Lucia station, with frequent departures, or take the A4 highway by car, approximately a 30-minute drive.
+To reach Padova from Venice 🚝🚎, opt for a direct train from Venezia Santa Lucia station, with frequent departures, or take the A4 highway by car, an approximately 30-minute drive.
 Alternatively, buses (Line 53) offer another convenient option, providing scenic views of the Veneto countryside (Riviera del Brenta) along the way.

 • Pride Village: Experience a vibrant summer festival with electrifying evenings, concerts, and thought-provoking debates.
 This major event, running from June to September, welcomes renowned guests, including performances by the Drag Queen Heavy Passion, the epitome of charisma and glamour in Padova's queer scene!